By Miriam Raftery

 April 20, 2021 (Ranchita) – The Manzanita Valley Market, Ranchita’s only grocery outlet, is known for its iconic Yeti statue.
 The market has long been a roadside attraction for motorists and cyclists heading to or from the Anza Borrego desert.
 It’s also been a popular stop for hikers on the Pacific Crest Trail, who would stock up on supplies or even sleep over in a bunkhouse.

 But on April 18, a fire destroyed the market owned by two veterans, also heavily damaging the Ranchita Real Estate office next door.
 The damage totaled $350,000, according to Cal Fire.
-Fortunately, the Yeti statue built by realtor Joseph Ruah of Ranchita Real Estate next door, survived the blaze.
-(It’s also known as the Rancheti or Sasquatch.)
-But the loss for the markets’ owners is devastating.
+The Yeti statue built by realtor Joseph Ruah of Ranchita Real Estate next door survived the fire.
+(It’s also known as the Rancheti or Sasquatch..)
+But for the market's owners, the losses are devastating.

 The market posted this announcement on Facebook: “We are saddened to announce our store burned down early this morning.
 Nobody was hurt, for that we are grateful.
 We will be closed until further notice.
 Thank you all for your support.
 Take care.”